Small Batch Chocolate Chip Cookies

 In fact, I love them so much I usually avoid making them because I can eat a whole dozen in one night.

-As much as I hate the term portion control, I most definitely need it when chocolate chip cookies are involved.
+As much as I hate the term portion control, I most definitely need it when chocolate chip cookies are involved (especially when serving with my chocolate chip cheese ball).

 That is what inspired today’s Small Batch Chocolate Chip Cookie recipe.
 I’m getting older but my metabolism isn’t getting any faster.